willtheorangeguy/.github/CONTRIBUTING.md

 - [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow).
 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests).

 Please contribute using [GitHub Flow](https://guides.github.com/introduction/flow).
-Create a branch, add commits, and open a pull request.
+Create a branch, add commits, and [open a pull request](%NEW GITHUB PR LINK%).

 ## How to Contribute

 ### Did you find a bug?

-- **Ensure the bug was not already reported** by searching on GitHub under Issues.
+- **Ensure the bug was not already reported** by searching on GitHub under [Issues](%GITHUB ISSUES LINK%).
-- If you're unable to find an open issue addressing the problem, open a new one!
+- If you're unable to find an open issue addressing the problem, [open a new one](%NEW GITHUB ISSUE LINK%).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
 - Use the issue templates to create the issue.
 They include step by step guidelines and have lists of things that should be included.

 ### Did you write a patch that fixes a bug or updates the documentation?

-- Open a new Pull Request on GitHub with the patch.
+- Open a new [Pull Request](%NEW GITHUB PR LINK%) on GitHub with the patch.
 - Ensure the pull request description clearly describes the problem and solution.
 Be sure to include a **title**, and as much relevant information as possible.
 Include the relevant issue number if applicable.

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?

-- Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of the project are still accepted!
+- Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of PyWorkout are still accepted!
 Just follow the same instructions as above.

 ### Do you intend to add a new feature or change an existing one?

-- **Ensure the feature was not already introduced** by searching on GitHub under Issues.
-Look for those under the enhancement tag.
+- **Ensure the feature was not already introduced** by searching on GitHub under [Issues](%GITHUB ISSUE LINK%).
+Look for those under the [enhancement](%GITHUB ISSUE LINK%?q=is%3Aissue+is%3Aopen+label%3Aenhancement) tag.
-- If you're unable to find an open issue addressing the new feature, open a new one!
+- If you're unable to find an open issue addressing the new feature, [open a new one](%NEW GITHUB ISSUE LINK%)!

 ### Do you have questions about the source code?

-- Ask any question about how to use this project on our [Discord]().
+- Ask any question about how to use PyWorkout on our [Discord](%DISCORD LINK%).
-- If it does not get answered, open an Issue!
+- If it does not get answered, open an [issue](%NEW GITHUB ISSUE LINK%).

 ## Coding Conventions